 This novel contributed to laying the foundations of Modernism, an artistic movement born in the first decades of the 20th century.
 Modernist writers wanted to innovate ongoing literary techniques.
 Virginia Woolf, James Joyce, Juan Rulfo, Robert Musil, and Malcolm Lowry are members of this cultural movement.

 From Hades to Jefferson

 Faulkner takes the title As I Lay Dying from Homer’s Odyssey, Book XI.
 It is a sentence that Agamemnon tells Odysseus about his descent into Hades, referring to his own death.
 In Faulkner’s novel, the death is that of Annie Bundren.
-Annie is the wife of Anse Bundren and the mother of Cash, Jewell, Darl, Dewey Dell, and Vardaman, whom all act as narrators more than once from their own point of view in the different chapters of the book.
-The Bundren family as a unit is the unique, real, polymorphous character of the novel.
+Annie is the wife of Anse Bundren and the mother of Cash, Jewell, Darl, Dewey Dell, and Vardaman, whom all act as narrators more than once from their point of view in the different chapters of the book.
+The Bundren family as a unit is the unique, authentic, polymorphous character of the novel.

 A revolutionary literary style

 In the history of American literature, Faulkner’s style is frequently counterpointed with that of Hemingway.
 In fact, Hemingway is famous for his dry and naturalistic way of writing.
 On the other hand, Faulkner is interested in reconstructing language, creating a specific tone of voice for each figure.
 His writing is simultaneously symbolic and realistic, tending to distort reality.
 In a 1960 conference, Flannery O’Connor defined this style as grotesque.